Tannourine: Tannourine Cedar Reserve

 The village also shares its name with Tannourine Cedar Forest Nature Reserve, a cedar forest of some 1,000,000 trees.
 Covering an area of 195.5 hectares at an altitude ranging between 1,300 and 1,800 meters.
 The Tannourine Cedars Forest Nature Reserve is considered the largest and densest cedar forests in Lebanon, with ninety percent of the trees in the forest being cedar trees.
-Other companion trees like Cupressus, Pinus, Abies, Populus and others constitute a very rich ecosystem in planter species.
+Other companion trees like Cupressus, Pinus, Abies, Populus and others constitute a very rich ecosystem in plant species.
 The fauna ranges from the various types of birds (eagles, owls, robins, etc...) to wild animals (hyenas, boars, squirrels, snakes and bats).

 The reserve includes cliffs and caves, and its mountainous landscape is astonishing with cedars growing on extremely vertical slopes.
 These cedars can be seen along the road that goes north to Hadath al-Jebbeh, which, although in poor condition, winds its way through wild and isolated scenery up to the Kadisha Valley gorge, leading to Bsharri.

 During the Lebanese war (1975-1990) land mines were spread in some parts of the forest, making it mostly inaccessible by the local communities and their herds.
 This ended-up protecting the forest: it was left relatively un-touched until a law dated 20/2/1999 established it as a protected area.
 The Lebanese Army cleared the forest of land mines.
 The reserve is now open to the public and hosts "Tannourine Cedars Night" an annual summer music festival.